KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AccuWeatherForecastDeluxe by maxbethge](https://github.com/maxbethge/MMM-AccuWeatherForecastDeluxe)

+1. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-1. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-2. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. Information: There are updates for 2 dependencie(s):
-   - moment  ^2.28.0  →  ^2.30.1
-   - needle   ^2.5.2  →   ^3.3.1

 ### [MMM-AccuWeatherForecastDeluxe by BigBot89](https://github.com/BigBot89/MMM-AccuWeatherForecastDeluxe)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-2. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 2 dependencie(s):
-   - moment  ^2.28.0  →  ^2.30.1
-   - needle   ^2.5.2  →   ^3.3.1

 ### [MMM-Advent by Jopyth](https://github.com/Jopyth/MMM-Advent)